Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 Within app.py, comments within the stats view give a more detailed breakdown of how these stats are calculated.
 ### About Page
 This is a simple HTML page within the app, reachable by either the main nav or the footer.
 This page gives a very brief overview of the company behind DesertIsland, and an email link for users to get in touch.
 ### Features Left to Implement
 Some features are left open to the idea of implementation but were not featured in this release.
 #### ’First’ and ‘Last’ buttons on the charts page
-At the moment, users must rely on the Next and Previous buttons only in order to work their way through the pagination of content on charts.html.
+At the moment, users must rely on the Next and Previous buttons only, in order to work their way through the pagination of content on charts.html.
 It would be ideal if there was an easy way for users to go back to viewing the first (or last) 5 tracks.
 It is currently possible to go back to the first top 5 by clicking on the Sort option and selecting the same Sort option again, refreshing the page, or by clicking the Charts link on the nav to reload the page, but it would be ideal if there was a dedicated button or link to do this.
 #### Custom pagination
 Related to the above, currently the charts content is limited to 5 tracks per page, with no option to change this.
 It would be ideal if users could select their own pagination value, being able to choose perhaps 5, 10, or 20 tracks per page.
+I’ve noticed that in a lot of apps around the web where there is pagination of content, it is general practice to allow the user to customise the number of items per page.
 #### User Authentication System
 In my opinion, this app would not be in any way ‘real world’ worthy unless it had a user authentication system.
 This would enable far more functionality to be implemented.

 Firstly, users could track their uploads.
 Each user account would be associated with a number of uploads, which could be visible to the user on a dedicated profile page.
+This would allow the number of Likes a user was getting to be tied to their account, allowing a ‘rep’ system to be developed, similarly to Reddit.
+I think this would increase the appeal of the project, allowing users to get the psychological satisfaction from getting ‘Likes’, something a lot of real world apps exploit in order to gain a userbase.

 Secondly, edits and deletions could be tied to individual user accounts.
 The current system (of anyone being able to edit or delete any track) is simply not viable in the real world, and leaves the app open to being exploited and possibly destroyed by a single malicious user.

-In addition, a use authentication system would enable more ‘social’ features.
-This could be a messaging systems within the app that allows users to communicate with each other, as well as possibly a ‘friend’ or ‘follower’ system, which users could use to engage with fellow DesertIsland users to discuss uploads and music in general.
+In addition, a user authentication system would enable more ‘social’ features.
+This could be a messaging system within the app that allows users to communicate with each other, as well as possibly a ‘friend’ or ‘follower’ system, which users could use to engage with fellow DesertIsland users to discuss uploads and music in general.
-#### Redundant ‘date_added_raw’ and ‘date_added’ fields
-This refers to the schema of the database.
-Currently, there are two fields used to store data on the date that a track was uploaded.
-The field ‘date_added_raw’ is the Python format, whereas ‘date_added’ is a human-readable format.
-I’m aware it’s probably best to just store this data in raw format in the database, and then make it human-readable in the template or within app.py, thus eliminating the need for an extra field.
-This is how I would develop the app now, however, when I made the database this was very early on in the development process and my knowledge of Flask, MongoDB and databases in general is not what it is after making the project.
-I decided to keep the database schema in its current state in order to save time.
 ## How Existing Features Fulfil User Requirements
-This section details how the features implemented in the current release of the project meet the requirements for the users discussed in the UX section.
+This section details how the features implemented in the current release of the project meet the requirements of the users discussed in the UX section.
 #### Hardcore Sharer
 This type of user has multiple places where they are able to get to add-track.html.
 This link is available in the nav and in the footer across the app, in the 2nd parallax image text on index.html, and also if the user’s decade filter selection comes up with no tracks on tracks.html.

 Without an authentication system, this type of user currently does not have a way to track their uploads or Likes.
+This is a feature that could be added in a future release.
 #### Chart Observer
 This type of user is served by tracks.html.
 The charts page allows them to clearly see where tracks sit in the various sorting orders.
 The decade filter allows them to refine the criteria and see what tracks are most popular in which decade.
 The charts page is designed to be as user-friendly as possible, so if the user spots something wrong with the listing of a track, they can edit that track, and then go back to the same 5 tracks they were viewing before the edit.
 #### Music Socialiate